TOOLCloud

 TOUCHING

 Start with touching your own body.
-Be aware that touch always is doing
+Be aware that touch is always doing

 (touching) and receiving (getting touched) at the same time.
-Give in to the needs/ desires of your body: which body part wants to be touched in which way?
+Give in to the needs/ desires of your body: which body part wants to be touched and in which way?
 Which materiality or quality of touch triggers which kind of sensation, and eventually response?
 When does touch become movement?

 Now, use touch in order to

-1. connect your body to the floor
+A. connect your body to the floor

-3. (in case human beings are present and available for touch) transpose your self-practice to touching and receiving touch with a partner.
+C. (in case human beings are present and available for touch) transpose your self-practice to touching and receiving touch with a partner.
 How do two bodies behave with each other?
 What triggers mentally, physically?

 PRACTICES OF CONVERSATION